 Criminal Records Create Barriers

-A trespassing conviction creates a criminal record, making it difficult for individuals to secure housing, find employment, or qualify for assistance programs.
-Landlords and employers often view criminal records as a red flag, limiting opportunities for stability and self-sufficiency.
+A trespassing conviction creates a criminal record, making it extremely difficult to secure housing, find employment, or qualify for assistance programs.
+Landlords and employers often view criminal records as a red flag.

 Fines and Court Costs Compound Financial Struggles

-Even when jail time is avoided, fines and court fees associated with trespassing charges can accumulate quickly.
-For someone already living without a steady income, these financial obligations can be insurmountable, leading to additional legal penalties or further involvement in the criminal justice system.
+Fines and court fees associated with trespassing charges can accumulate quickly.
+For someone already living without a steady income, these financial obligations can be insurmountable.

 Bench Warrants and Arrests